 - Hormonal factors

-Bipolar disorder causes changes in mood and behavior that significantly alters life on a day to day basis.
+Bipolar disorder causes changes in mood and behavior that significantly alters life on a day-to-day basis.
 Affected people show intense emotional changes.
-However, there is no single test that could confirm a diagnosis of bipolar disorder.
-And that’s why a combination of methods is used to diagnose the condition.
+However, there is no single test that could confirm a diagnosis of bipolar disorder. that’s why a combination of methods is used to diagnose the condition.

 What are the treatments for Bipolar Disorder?

 According to Cadabams Hospital, Bipolar disorders are treated with three main groups of medications, antipsychotics, mood stabilizers, and antidepressants.

 Most of the time people with bipolar disorder, a combination of two or more medications is used to address the various symptoms.

 Psychotherapy/talk therapy is an important part of treatment for bipolar disorder.